flenniken/statictea/docs/runFunction.md

 # funSort_lsosl

 Sort a list of values of the same type.
 The values are ints, floats, strings or bools.
-Bools are sorts as if true is 1 and false is 0.
+Bools are sorted as if true is 1 and false is 0.

 You specify the sort order, "ascending" or "descending".